January Uprising

-On 7 February 1831 it adopted white and red, the tinctures (colours) of the Polish and Lithuanian coats of arms, as the national cockade of Poland.
-The white-and-red cockade was henceforth worn by Polish soldiers in the November Uprising... and Polish insurgents during the January Uprising of 1863–1864.

-The January Uprising (Note: powstanie styczniowe; 1863 metų sukilimas; Січневе повстання; Польское восстание; Паўстанне 1863–1864 гадоў) was an insurrection principally in Russia's Kingdom of Poland that was aimed at putting an end to Russian occupation of part of Poland and regaining independence.
-It began on 22 January 1863 and continued until the last insurgents were captured by the Russian forces in 1864.
+The January Uprising (Note: powstanie styczniowe; 1863 metų sukilimas; Січневе повстання; Польское восстание; Паўстанне 1863–1864 гадоў) was an insurrection against Russian imperial rule in the Congress Kingdom of Poland and adjacent lands of the former Polish–Lithuanian Commonwealth.
+Sparked by nationalist aspirations, political repressions, religious differences and opposition to conscription, it was organized by the clandestine Central National Committee and subsequently by the revolutionary Polish National Government.
+It began on 22 January 1863 and continued until the last insurgents were captured in 1864.

-It was the longest-lasting insurgency in partitioned Poland.
-The conflict engaged all levels of society and arguably had profound repercussions on contemporary international relations and ultimately transformed Polish society.

 A confluence of factors rendered the uprising inevitable in early 1863.
-The Polish nobility and urban bourgeois circles longed for the semi-autonomous status they had enjoyed in Congress Poland before the previous insurgency, a generation earlier in 1830, and youth encouraged by the success of the Italian independence movement urgently desired the same outcome.
-Russia had been weakened by its Crimean adventure and had introduced a more liberal attitude in its internal politics which encouraged Poland's underground National Government to plan an organised strike against their Russian occupiers no earlier than the spring of 1863.
-They had not reckoned with Aleksander Wielopolski, the pro-Russian archconservative head of the civil administration in the Russian partition.
-In an attempt to derail the Polish national movement, he brought forward to January the conscription of young Polish activists into the Imperial Russian Army for 20-year service.
-That decision is what triggered the January Uprising of 1863, the very outcome that Wielopolski had wanted to avoid.
+The Polish nobility and urban bourgeois circles longed for the relative sovereignty they had enjoyed in Congress Poland before the previous 1830 November insurgency.
+The youth, encouraged by the success of the Italian independence movement, urgently desired the same outcome.
+The Russian Empire had been weakened by the Crimean War and had introduced a more liberal attitude in its internal politics which encouraged Poland's underground National Government to plan an organised strike no earlier than the spring of 1863.
+In an attempt to derail the Polish national movement, Aleksander Wielopolski, head of civil administration, brought forward to January the conscription of young Polish activists into the Imperial Russian Army for 20-year service.
+The decision sparked the January Uprising of 1863, the very outcome that Wielopolski and his subordinates had wanted to avoid.

-The rebellion by young Polish conscripts was soon joined by high-ranking Polish-Lithuanian officers and members of the political class.
-The insurrectionists, as yet ill-organised, were severely outnumbered and lacking sufficient foreign support and forced into hazardous guerrilla tactics.
-Reprisals were swift and ruthless.
-Public executions and deportations to Siberia eventually persuaded many Poles to abandon armed struggle.
-In addition, Tsar Alexander II hit the landed gentry hard and, as a result, the whole economy, with a sudden decision in 1864 for finally abolishing serfdom in Poland.
-The ensuing breakup of estates and destitution of many peasants convinced educated Poles to turn instead to the idea of "organic work", economic and cultural self-improvement.
+Unlike earlier uprisings, the January Uprising relied mainly on irregular guerrilla warfare.
+The small partisan groups were lightly armed and avoided large-scale battles.
+Although the insurgents showed determination and enjoyed sympathy from parts of the population, they were deficient in weapons, training, and international military support.
+Leadership of the uprising changed several times, with figures such as Romuald Traugutt attempting to unify and strengthen the resistance.
+However, disagreements between conservative landowners (the "Whites") and radical reformers (the "Reds") weakened coordination.
+The rebellion by young Polish conscripts was, nonetheless, aided by high-ranking Polish-Lithuanian officers and members of the political class.
+Tsar Alexander II curtailed wider support for the insurrection by abolishing serfdom in Poland in 1864, thus depriving Polish gentry and political leaders from their workforce and freeing the peasants from feudal obligation.

+The aftermath of the January Uprising was severe; the Russian authorities imposed harsh reprisals including executions, mass deportations to Siberia, and confiscation of property.
+The remaining autonomy of the Kingdom of Poland was abolished, and the official use of the Polish language was restricted.
+Although the uprising failed militarily, it became a symbol of continuous resistance and shaped future independence movements.
+The ensuing breakup of estates and destitution of many peasants also convinced the population to turn to "organic work" and self-improvement, laying the foundations for modern social and economic development.